1,000+ Opportunities

 If the organization is new, then the budget should be based on potential funding sources exclusive of Sisters of Charity Foundation funding.
 Updated at 8/20/2021 9:10:32 AM

-Based on current listing details, eligibility includes: Established 501(c)(3) nonprofits and public institutions with a minimum organizational budget of $100,000+; newly formed or smaller organizations should apply through Good Samaritan grants.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Established 501(c)(3) nonprofits and public institutions with a minimum organizational budget of $100,000+; newly formed or smaller organizations should apply through Good Samaritan grants.
+Confirm the full requirements in the official notice before applying.